gknelsonn/gknelsonn/README.md

 ## 🧠 About Me

-- 🔭 Self-taught Data Scientiest and AI & Machine Learning Engineer
+- 🔭 Self-taught Data Scientist and AI & Machine Learning Engineer
 - 🛩️ Background in Avionics Engineering
 - 🐍 Building in Python, with passion for data & intelligent systems
 - 🚀 Currently learning: